MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-color.md

 #### Do: Use the neutral color palette to create depth

 Always use the neutral, gray scale color palette provided in this kit as the base of your UI.
 You can include additional steps of gray to reinforce a sense of depth and hierarchy.
-Layers should appear brighter as they move up the z-axis.
+Layers must appear brighter as they move up the z-axis.

    :::column-end:::
 :::row-end:::